-Article 34a General
+General

-(1) The Court may impose such measures, procedures and remedies as are laid down in this Agreement and may make its orders subject to other conditions, in accordance with the Statute and the Rules of Procedure.

-(2) The Court shall take due account of the interest of the parties and shall, before making an order, give any party an opportunity to present its interests unless this is incompatible with an effective enforcement of such order.
+- (1) The Court may impose such measures, procedures and remedies as are laid down in this Agreement and may make its orders subject to other conditions, in accordance with the Statute and the Rules of Procedure. - (2) The Court shall take due account of the interest of the parties and shall, before making an order, give any party an opportunity to present its interests unless this is incompatible with an effective enforcement of such order.

-Article 35 Order to produce evidence
+Order to produce evidence

-(1) Where a party has presented reasonably available evidence sufficient to support its claims and has, in substantiating those claims, specified evidence which lies in the control of the opposing party or a third party, the Court may order that party to produce such evidence.

-(2) On application by a party the Court may order, under the same conditions as specified in paragraph 1, the communication of banking, financial or commercial documents under the control of the opposing party.
+- (1) Where a party has presented reasonably available evidence sufficient to support its claims and has, in substantiating those claims, specified evidence which lies in the control of the opposing party or a third party, the Court may order that party to produce such evidence.
+Such order shall not result in an obligation of self-incrimination. - (2) On application by a party the Court may order, under the same conditions as specified in paragraph 1, the communication of banking, financial or commercial documents under the control of the opposing party.